 As the parish has grown, the need for space became increasingly pressing, which was a blessing but also a persistent inconvenience during both worship and fellowship hour.
 We agreed as a parish that we need to build a new church building.
 But where?

 We have faithful parishioners all across the triad, and we all wrestled with locating in one of the major cities of the Triad versus finding a location central in the Triad.
 We did research, talked together, prayed together, and finally all agreed to find a central location that would accomodate all of us as well as possible, and be available to people all across the Triad.

-This is why we parishioners voted unanimously to purchase land in Kernersville, in an excellent central Triad location.
-This initiated a process of establishing Holy Cross in its own building, where it can continue to grow and have a wider impact.
+This is why we parishioners voted unanimously to purchase land and build our church in Kernersville, in an excellent central Triad location, where it can continue to grow and have a wider impact.
 His Eminence Archbishop Nikon blessed the property soon thereafter.
 Through personal donations, fundraising efforts and assistance from the Diocese, the land has been fully paid off.
-We then mounted a successful Capital Campaign, we have collected more than a million dollars in our building fund, and we are expecting to break ground and begin building our new temple in 2021!
+We then mounted a successful Capital Campaign, we have collected more than a million dollars in our building fund, and at last we have actually broken ground to prepare for building our new church!